Alternative versions of Thor (Marvel Comics): Old Man Logan

 During the "Old Man Logan" storyline taking place on Earth-807128, Thor was listed as the Last White Hope the day when the villains won.
 He was mentioned by Hawkeye to have been killed by Absorbing Man (who absorbed the magic from Scarlet Witch's corpse) and Magneto (who conjured an electromagnetic storm to make Absorbing Man stronger).
-Mjolnir was left on the sight of Las Vegas which was later renamed Hammer Falls.
+Mjolnir was left on the site of Las Vegas which was later renamed Hammer Falls.

 On Earth-21923, Thor's history remained the same.
 A grown up Dani Cage, daughter of Luke Cage and Jessica Jones, is a recurring character in the Old Man Logan miniseries and its sequel, Dead Man Logan.
 In the Wastelands, Thor died many years in the past and his hammer lies in the countryside, with nobody able to lift it, and a small cult is formed around it.
 Dani is shot in the area, and falls next to the hammer.
 She takes it before dying, and becomes a new Thor.
 The character would be used next in the limited series Avengers of the Wastelands, which was released in January 2020.